 Remember to keep drinking water and eating snacks.
 Apply sunscreen.
 Take breaks.
 Use trekking poles.
 The trek down to the last campsite after the long summit climb can be very exhausting.
 It is the usually the most physically taxing section of the route.

 This is a general guide based on Ultimate Kilimanjaro®’s experience with thousands of clients.
 However, you should listen to what your body is telling you versus what we suggest.
 Always adapt to the environment based on how you feel throughout the hike.
 What works for one person may not work for you.
+But as long as you have everything from our gear list, you should be able to ward off the cold throughout your climb and during the summit.

 Here is a summit video made by one of our clients.